 Bleed is a printing term that refers to printing that goes beyond the edge of the sheet after trimming.
 In other words, the bleed is the area to be trimmed off.

 The bleed is the part on the side of a document that gives the printer a small amount of space to account for movement of the paper, and design inconsistencies.
 Artwork and background colors can extend into the bleed area and after trimming, the bleed ensures that no white edges occur in the final trimmed document.

 How Do I Correctly Set-Up A Bleed?

 Bleeds must extend past the cut-line and will be trimmed from the product during the final cutting phase.
-When the image is required to extend all the way to the edge (like the top and bottom of this sheet), bleed is needed to preserve the finished look and the quality of the final product.
+When the image is required to extend all the way to the edge (like all around our sample above), the bleed is needed to preserve the finished look and the quality of the final product.
 Use the above visualization to help you set up your final design correctly.